reactome/disease-digester/README.md

      - Colour overlay boxes differently for different types of Entity
      - Provide different visual cues in pathway viewer for different types of Entity, for example “blue bubble in top right corner of protein”.
-     - Allow more than one interactor overlay type at the same time.Perhaps limit to four, one for each corner
+     - Allow more than one interactor overlay type at the same time.
+Perhaps limit to four, one for each corner